 Preliminary Design of All Instruments & Spacecraft

-- Science and engineering teams on the mission design the spacecraft and the instruments that will be used to analyze the asteroid.
+- Science and engineering teams on the mission designed the spacecraft and the instruments that will be used to analyze the asteroid.

-- March 2019, the team undergoes project and flight system Preliminary Design Review.
+- March 2019, the team completed project and flight system Preliminary Design Review.

-- May 2019, the team reaches Key Decision Point C, which gives the team the official approval to move to the next phase (Phase C).
+- May 2019, the team reached Key Decision Point C, which gave the team the official approval to move to the next phase (Phase C).

 - Science and engineering teams begin to build their instruments.